SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 ### Previous Results and Rule Repair

-An agent may learn a slightly over-specialized rule when EBC repairs a rule that has unconnected conditions, which are conditions that have an identifier that is not linked to one of the states referenced in the rule.
+An agent may learn a slightly over-specialized rule when EBBS repairs a rule that has unconnected conditions, which are conditions that have an identifier that is not linked to one of the states referenced in the rule.
 Such rules are illegal and cannot be added to Soar’s production memory.